tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 In addition to Touch spells, you can cast spells that conjure, summon, or create another creature (such as conjure animals) through the familiar summoned by your Pact of the Chain feature as if the familiar was you.

+### Heavenly Bolts
+When you deal lightning damage to a creature using a warlock spell or feature, you ignore resistance to lightning damage unless the creature also has resistance or immunity to radiant damage, and you treat vulnerability to radiant damage as vulnerability to both damage types.

+### Howl of Terror
+*Prerequisite: 9th levei Power of the Moon invocation*

+You gain one extra use of your Cursed Shapechanger feature's terrifying sound, which you regain each time you finish a long rest.
+If you are in moonlight when you release the sound, the range increases to 120 feet and creatures within 15 feet of you that can also see you make the saving throw with disadvantage.

+### Hush of Winter
+When you deal cold damage to a creature using a warlock spell or feature, you can force the target to make a Wisdom saving throw.
+On a failed save, the target is deafened and can't speak until the end of your next turn.
+Once you use this invocation, you must finish a long rest before you can use it again.

 ### Lunar Transformation
 *Prerequisite: Power of the Moon invocation*